VA Loan Eligibility Expanded for National Guard

 According to the legislation, the qualifying Title 32 service criteria consists of active-duty periods served within 316, 502, 503, 504, or 505 sections of the national federal law governing the use of active-duty forces.

-At a minimum, one of the periods of service must have been for more than 30 days, as well.
+At a minimum, one of the service periods must have also been for more than 30 days.
 Most of the National Guard coronavirus activation has been umbrellaed within Title 32 502(f) orders, with thousands of troops passing the 90-day window needed to qualify under the new law and thousands more recording at least 31 days or more.

-Time periods served on orders for initial military training does not count even under the new law, but other schools do matter, so long as the orders were issued within the applicable sections of Title 32.
-The eligibility expansion also means those time periods consisting of annual training orders (AT) –– most of which are within section 503 of Title 32 –– can count towards the VA loan if the guardsman or reservist has finished at a minimum, one order longer than 30 days.
+Time periods served on orders for initial military training do not count even under the new law.
+Other training may count, so long as the orders were issued within the applicable sections of Title 32.
+The eligibility expansion also means those time periods consisting of annual training orders (AT)—most of which are within section 503 of Title 32—can count towards the VA loan if the guardsman or reservist has finished at least one order longer than 30 days.

 Benefits Gap Continues to Close

-In recent years, the benefits gap between Active-Duty branches and their National Guard or reserve counterpart has drastically closed thanks to the realization that the mission has changed for the guardsmen and reservists.
-More and more members of the Guard and reserve are being called to active-duty status regularly due to the strategic and domestic needs of the nation and its allies, often filling roles that at one time only Active-Duty units could fulfill.
+In recent years, the benefits gap between active duty branches and their National Guard or reserve counterparts has drastically closed thanks to the realization that the mission has changed for the guardsmen and reservists.
+More and more members of the Guard and Reserve are being called to active-duty status regularly due to the strategic and domestic needs of the nation and its allies, often filling roles that at one time, only Active-Duty units could fulfill.

 >> You may be eligible for a zero down VA home loan?
 For a no-obligation, free consultation regarding your VA Loan eligibility, please go here.